wenleicao/wenleicao.github.io/_posts/2020-03-08-Correlated_Subquery_Fix_Data_Quality_Issue.md

 As always, the script in the post can be found <a href="Files/blog34_script.sql">here</a>.

-thanks and keep safe from this coronovirus crisis.
+thanks and keep safe from this coronavirus crisis.

 Wenlei